-Why gummies are a tougher dosage form than they look
+Why gummies are tougher than they look

 Manufacturing variables that can affect consistency